camelpunch/bundleinstall/README.md

 - In another: clone this repo and cd to the dir
 - Push this task: `curl -i -XPOST http://192.168.11.11:8888/v1/tasks -d@task-payload.json`
 - The exception should appear in the watched logs

+This contrived example reflects a mistake I made in the real world: I bundled once in the Dockerfile and again in the script I wanted to run.
+A similar situation might occur if the /app dir was only accessible by root.